ben-denham/lecture_notes/java/portfolio.rst

 Question answers:
 ----------

 1) Java is cross-platform, and strongly typed, which is useful for certain applications.
 2) JVM = Java Virtual Machine: The runtime environment for compiled java code to run on any OS.
 3) A class is a template for creating objects.
 4) A class's main method is invoked when the class is run with ``java`` from the command line.
 Without a main method, a class cannot be run as a program.
+5) A public member can be accessed from any code, a private member can only be accessed from within the class.
+6) A static method is stored inside the class itself, not an object.
+It is callable on the class, and it cannot access instance members, as it is not associated an object instance.

 20/02/2014
 ==========